noredlace/TheOrgoNaut/README.md

 KLE
 ![alt text](https://github.com/noredlace/TheOrgoNaut/blob/master/pics/redrawn%20matrix%20v2.png?raw=true)

 The color code helps identify the rows of diodes that will be used.
+The spacing allows for me to visualize the columns.
+The actual PCB won't have the spacing that you see on the left and right side.
+The triangle spacing in the middle will stay.

 Before this, I had made the matrix based off the position of keys, which made tracing messy due to a multitude of crossed traces.
 Thus I made necessary changes to allow for cleaner traces and minimal vias.

 You can also see the row and column numbers to visualize the schematic.